department-of-veterans-affairs/vagov-content/pages/life-insurance/totally-disabled-or-terminally-ill.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Benefits for the Totally Disabled or Terminally Ill | Veterans Affairs
+title: Benefits for the Totally Disabled or Terminally Ill
-heading: Benefits for Policyholders Who Are Totally Disabled or Terminally Ill
+heading: Benefits for policyholders who are totally disabled or terminally ill
 display_title: Totally Disabled or Terminally Ill
-description: You may be able to get benefits if you become terminally ill or totally disabled.
-Your spouse may also be able to get certain benefits if diganosed with a terminal illness.
-Find out what benefits you or your spouse may qualify for and how to apply for them.
+description: If you have VA life insurance coverage and you become totally disabled or terminally ill, you may be eligible for certain benefit options.
+Your spouse may also be eligible for certain options if diagnosed with a terminal illness.
+Learn more about these options—and how to apply.
 keywords: benefits for terminally ill
 concurrence:
 order: 2